 - Providing evidence that the Universe is expanding

 There are no prerequisites for starting this course, however a reasonable level of proficiency in arithmetical skills is assumed.

 When can I take the exam?

-New dates and times for all exams are updated regularly, check back to see new dates and times and venues.
+New dates and times for all exams are updated regularly, check back for latest availability.